-When can you try the Windows 10 May 2019 Update?
+How to get the Windows 10 May 2019 Update

 Check for the update

-When the update officially rolls out worldwide in May, any Windows 10 user can go to Windows Update to check for the update.
+With the update officially rolling out worldwide, any Windows 10 user can go to Windows Update to check for the update.

 - Go to Settings > Update and Security > Windows Update, and click Check For Updates.